-Animal Care Services enforcement division is responsible for protecting the health and safety of the citizens and their pets in Bexar County (City of San Antonio).
+Animal Care Services enforcement division is responsible for protecting the health and safety of the citizens and their pets in the City of San Antonio.

-Animal Care Officers provide a variety of services to the citizens in both the City of San Antonio and the unincorporated areas of Bexar County including:
+Animal Care Officers provide a variety of services to the citizens of the City of San Antonio including:

 One of the primary missions of Animal Care Services is rabies prevention.
 ACS has a dedicated staff of Animal Care Officers whose main focus is investigating biting animals.
 Texas state law requires that every animal bite or scratch must be reported.
 These animal bites can be reported 24 hours a day, 365 days a year.